LisaMacCarrigan/pig-dice-game/README.md

     * Example Input: Rolls '1'
     * Example Output: Current Player's score for that turn is 0, and it becomes the other Player's turn.

-#### 3. If current Player rolls a number between '2' and '6', Player is asked to 'hold' or 'roll again'.
+#### 3. If current Player rolls a number between '2' and '6', Player has the option to 'hold' or 'roll' again.

 * Example Input: Rolls '2'
-* Example Output: Current Player's score for that turn is 2, and they are prompted to roll again or hold.
+* Example Output: Current Player's score for that turn is 2, and they can either hold or roll again.

-#### 4.
+#### 4. The first player to hit greater than or equal to 100 points wins.

+* Example Input: The number of points a user has added to their Total Score reaches 100 or greater.
+* Example Output: "Looks like we have a winner!"

 ## Setup/Installation Requirements